 Updated: May 10, 2014

-JFK Calc was originally created to analyze unnatural material witness death probabilities.
+The JFK Calc spreadsheet was originally created to analyze unnatural material witness death probabilities.
 The spreadsheet has been enhanced to include Dealey Plaza witness observations of the origin of the shots, the Limo stop and the “Double Bang” (two near simultaneous shots).
 The statistical analysis proves there were at least two shooters. https://docs.google.com/spreadsheet/ccc?key=0AjAk1JUWDMyRdDFSU3NVd29xWWNyekd2X1ZJYllKTnc#gid=65

-This post will analyze the discrepancies in witness observations between McAdams (37 Knoll) and an “Adjusted” (93 Knoll) survey.
+This post analyzes the discrepancies in witness observations between McAdams (37 Knoll) and the “Adjusted” (93 Knoll) survey.
 The data is based on Warren Commission testimony and witnesses who were not called to testify.